Measuring the business impact of AI

 Still, it’s important to be able to explain the impact AI is having on business, Zuccarelli says.
 “KPIs should not be set around the model itself,” he says, “but on the business and people metrics, which should be the end objectives of the project.”
 Otherwise, it can be too easy to pick a technical metric that seems to show success, but in reality wouldn’t translate to effective impact on the company.

-Zuccarelli, who has held data science positions at BMW and Telstra in the past, also warns against measuring progress in isolation.
+Zuccarelli, who also held data science positions at BMW and Telstra, also warns against measuring progress in isolation.
 For example, if an AI project was designed to improve something that was already improving for other reasons, then a control group is needed to determine how much of the improvement is actually due to the AI.

 Other valuable KPIs for AI projects could be, for example, a reduction of false alerts or automatic removal of excessive privileges, says Vladislav Shapiro, who has years of experience in the financial services industry and is founder of Costidity, an advisory group specialising in IT security and identity governance and administration.